 Take a trip back in time, and listen to some of the work of Martin Noriander (Instant Remedy).
 I have stumbled upon a guy, whom understand my point of view (continued from here), when he makes a cover, tribute or … Continue reading →

-I have always believed that when you do a tribute, cover or even a remix of an other artists song, I believe that, you have to honor and respect the originality in that song.
-By this I mean that you have to take the new version to another level, and not just “do your own shit” of it.
+When you do a tribute, cover or even a remix of an other artists song, I believe that, you have to honor and respect the originality, feel and expression of that track.
+By this I mean, that you have to take it to another level, and not just “do your own shit” of it.

 All to many cover versions and tributes butchers the originality in those songs.
 Not just in your everyday music but also in the chiptune community.